CookiePLMonster/CookiePLMonster.github.io/_posts/2026-07-31-silentpatch-2026-update.md

    {% include figures/video-iframe.html link="https://www.youtube.com/embed/xepDVsMVBxw" %}

-   This bug was fixed officially in Vice City (as "Cap the Collector" features enemy snipers), and now SilentPatch fixes it in GTA III too.
+   This bug was fixed officially in Vice City (as "Hit the Courier" features enemy snipers), and now SilentPatch fixes it in GTA III too.
 Funny enough, a data error in Vice City makes enemy snipers use a punching animation while shooting; but since this is not caused by code, SP doesn't do anything to fix this.

 2. RPGs are even funnier: NPCs can fire them, but the projectile spawns inside them and explodes instantly.
 This turns RPG-wielding characters into bombers: